 (1) Organizations shall count faculty or classified employees, respectively, who retain the right to return to faculty or classified employee positions, in the employee category they are serving in at the time of reporting as required by subsections (a) and (b), section eight of this article.
 Such employees will be counted in their original category at such time as they exercise their return rights.

 (2) Athletic coaches are excluded from calculation of the ratio.
-The commission and the council shall include consideration of this employee category in each review required by section nine of this article and shall monitor organizations' use of this category and include this information in the reports required by subsections (a) and (b), section eight of this article.
+The commission and the council shall include consideration of this employee category in each review required by section nine of this article and shall monitor organizations' use of this category and include this information in the report required by (a), section eight of this article.

-(B) The commission and council shall provide technical assistance to organizations under their respective jurisdictions in collecting and interpreting data to ensure that they fulfill the requirements established by this section.
-Consideration of these issues shall be made part of each review required by section nine of this article and information from the review included in the reports required by subsections (a) and (b), section eight of this article;
+(1) The commission and council shall provide advice and technical assistance to organizations under their respective jurisdictions in collecting and interpreting data to ensure that they fulfill the requirements established by this section.
+Consideration of these issues shall be made part of each review required by section nine of this article and information from the review included in the report required by subsection (a), section eight of this article;

 (1) A classified or nonclassified employee who is employed by a higher education governing board, by the commission or by the council; or